Hubert Kostka: International career

-International
+International statistics

 Post-playing career

 After retiring from playing, he started managing.
 He was the Poland national team assistant in 1974.
 His first job as the main manager was with Górnik Zabrze Youth.
 In 1976 he took over as manager of Górnik's first team.
 Later, he worked with Szombierki Bytom, winning the 1979–80 Ekstraklasa title.
 In the mid-1980s Kostka returned to Zabrze, winning the Ekstraklasa twice, in 1984–85 and 1985–86.
 He also helped Kazimierz Górski, Jacek Gmoch and Antoni Piechniczek with preparations for the 1970 FIFA World Cup.
 He graduated as a mining engineer from the Silesian Polytechnic University in Gliwice.

 He continued managing until 2000, when he retired from Włókniarz Kietrz.